reascr/Cross-Lingual-Transfer-of-Grammatical-Gender/README.md

 ## Cross-Lingual Transfer of Grammatical Gender in multilingual BERT (M-BERT).

 This repository contains code and experiments related to the study of zero-shot cross-lingual transfer of grammatical gender using multilingual BERT (M-BERT).

+#### Citation:

+Schröter, A., & Basirat, A. (2025, November).
+Universal Patterns of Grammatical Gender in Multilingual Large Language Models.
+In Proceedings of the 5th Workshop on Multilingual Representation Learning (MRL 2025) (pp. 34–46).
+[PDF](https://aclanthology.org/2025.mrl-main.3/)

 #### Project Summary
 This study investigates how M-BERT encodes grammatical gender across languages, focusing on both universal and language-specific factors.
 It explores how gender information is captured in M-BERT's embeddings and how well this transfers between languages, including those with different scripts and linguistic families.